 Activity Steps Areas For Further Attention and Considerations Frequency Responsibility Reporting Share the main findings and lessons learnt of the process with the stakeholders and ensure that their views are adequately reflected in the report.
 Discuss possible mitigation measures and ensure these reflect preferred mitigations measures of the stakeholders.
 Manage expectations of the stakeholders regarding the report to avoid disappointment and frustration.
 Ensure that the report is available in appropriate language and shared with the stakeholders in an accessible manner, through websites, posters, leaflet etc. Ensure that the impact management plan adopted by the Project Company/Contractors is communicated to the stakeholders.
 Consider using other means of engaging with the stakeholders on the HRIA report, i.e., through media such as visual aids, orally or through participatory exercises, tailored specifically to engage with the stakeholders.
 Consider holding separate meetings for specific groups of stakeholders to ensure that they have the opportunity to express themselves on the recommended mitigation measures.
 Given the extensive time it could take, set a reasonable deadline for receiving comments on the HRIA report from the stakeholders.
-Biannual Kalyon Enerji Subcontractors Supplier Social Responsibility and Labour Standards In line with the EBRD PR2, eliminate risks related to social and labour issues, including human rights violations, forced labour, child labour, unsafe working conditions, and discrimination.
-The Supply Chain of the Project is provided in Chapter 1-5 of the ESIA and Table 75.
-Kalyon will supply necessary products from companies/countries that comply with the international labour standards in which Ensuring supply chain's compliance with international labour standards and promoting fair labour practices.
-Evaluating the HSE, Quality, System, Legal and Compliance performance of the suppliers/service providers.
-Continuous ■ Kalyon Enerji
+Biannual Kalyon Enerji Subcontractors Supplier Social Responsibility and Labour Standards In line with the EBRD PR2, eliminate risks related to social and labor issues, including human rights violations, forced labor, child labor, unsafe working conditions, and discrimination.
+The Supply Chain of the Project is provided Ensuring supply chain's compliance with international labor standards and promoting fair labor practices.
+Evaluating the HSE, Quality, System, Legal and Compliance performance of the Continuous ■ Kalyon Enerji

-Activity Steps Areas For Further Attention and Considerations Frequency Responsibility human rights violations are eliminated at the highest level.
+Activity Steps Areas For Further Attention and Considerations Frequency Responsibility in Chapter 1-5 of the ESIA and Table 7-81.
+Kalyon will supply necessary products from companies/countries that comply with the international labor standards in which human rights violations are eliminated at the highest level. suppliers/service providers.
 Engagement Activities Support the establishment of participatory monitoring mechanisms to allow the stakeholders to be continuously engaged in the follow-up to the report.
 Suggest regular meetings are held between the Project Company and the stakeholders.
 To request ongoing feedback on impacts of the Project from the stakeholders, e.g., through internal and external grievance mechanisms.
 To publicly report on progress made on the implementation of the mitigation measures in an ongoing manner.
 Continuous Kalyon EnerjiSubcontractors Internal and External Grievance Mechanisms Implement Project- specific grievance mechanism both for Project workers and local communities.
 Encourage stakeholders' effective participation in the grievance mechanism.
 Provide tools in accessible places for stakeholders to raise grievances and requests.
 Grievance registration and closing rates to be monitored regularly.
 Grievance closing percentage target/term target to be determined.
 Continuous Kalyon EnerjiSubcontractors